KasTasElis/starter-kit/README.md

 ### How to start / develop :nerd_face:

-1. Fork this repository on github.
+1. Click "Use this template" button.
+2. Give the new repo a name.
-2. Clone it to your machine.
+3. Clone it to your machine.
-3. In terminal, run 'npm install'. _Don't have npm installed?_
+4. In terminal, run 'npm install'. _Don't have npm installed?_
    - [Here's a guide to install Node / NVM](https://github.com/nvm-sh/nvm)
    - [Install NPM guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-4. Click watch SASS button (you installed SASS Compiler plugin)
+5. Click watch SASS button (you installed SASS Compiler plugin)
-5. Right-click index.html file - select "Open with Live Server" option.
+6. Right-click index.html file - select "Open with Live Server" option.
 (You installed Live Server extension)
-6. Write code! :smiling_imp:
+7. Write code! :smiling_imp:

 # Happy hacking & don't forget to say thanksssss! :raising_hand: